Basis-Theory/basistheory-integration-guides/collections/blueprints/pci.md

 The detokenized request is then forwarded to the destination URL defined by the `BT-PROXY-URL` header passing request headers and query parameters along to the destination.

-This allows you to send the sensitive PCI cardholder data to any PCI compliant 3rd party without ever touching the data, therefore keeping your systems out of PCI scope.
+This allows you to send the sensitive PCI cardholder data to any PCI-compliant third-party without touching the data and, therefore, keeping your systems out of PCI scope.

 <span class="base-alert warning">
   <span>
-    You should ensure that any PCI cardholer data is only sent to PCI certified 3rd parties.
-All PCI certified services are required to maintain an up-to-date Attestation of Compliance (AOC) to be able to accept and store cardholder information.
+    You should ensure that any PCI cardholder data is only sent to PCI-certified third-parties.
+All PCI-certified services are required to maintain an up-to-date Attestation of Compliance (AOC) to accept and store cardholder information.
   </span>
 </span>

 More advanced Proxy scenarios can be configured via the [Proxies endpoint](https://docs.basistheory.com/#proxies), such as tokenizing inbound cardholder data before it touches your API or encrypting outbound API calls with an encryption key.

 ## Conclusion
-Following the PCI Blueprint enables you to remove 95% of the PCI compliance requirements by removing the need to touch the cardholder data when collecting, storing, and processing the sensitive information.
+Following the PCI Blueprint enables you to remove 95% of the PCI compliance requirements by removing the need to touch the cardholder data when collecting, storing, and processing sensitive information.

 Have feedback or questions?
 Join us in our [Slack community](https://community.basistheory.com).